Frank Niceley

-Frank S. Niceley (March 3, 1947 – June 19, 2025) was an American politician and long-term Republican member of the Tennessee General Assembly, as a House member and subsequently as a Senator representing the 8th district, consisting of Claiborne, Grainger, Hancock, Hawkins, Jefferson and Union counties.
+Frank Niceley (March 3, 1947 – June 19, 2025) was an American politician and long-term Republican member of the Tennessee General Assembly, as a House member and subsequently as a Senator representing the 8th district, consisting of Claiborne, Grainger, Hancock, Hawkins, Jefferson and Union counties.
 First elected to the House in 1988, he was defeated for re-election to the Senate in 2024.

 Early life, education, and career

-Niceley was born in Knox County and grew up in Mascot and on the family dairy farm in Strawberry Plains].
+Niceley was born on March 3, 1947, in Knox County, Tennessee, and grew up in Mascot and on the family dairy farm in Strawberry Plains.
 After earning a bachelor's degree in soil science from the University of Tennessee in 1969, he became a farmer.

 Tennessee General Assembly

 Niceley served in the Tennessee House of Representatives from 1988 to 1992 (96th and 97th Tennessee General Assemblies).
 He was elected again in 2004 to serve in the 104th General Assembly, and won re-election in 2006, 2008, and 2010 to serve in the 105th, 106th, and 107th General Assemblies.
 During his first two terms he represented District 35; on his return to the House he represented District 17, which encompassed portions of Knox County and the majority of Jefferson County.
 He was a member of the House Agriculture Committee; the House Conservation and Environment Committee, House Environment Subcommittee; and the House Parks and Tourism Subcommittee.

 In 2012, Niceley won election to the Tennessee Senate, where he represented the 8th district as a member of the 108th through 113th General Assemblies.
 He served until 2024, when he was defeated for re-election in the Republican primary by Jessie Seal after opposing the expansion of the state's school voucher program.
-In the Senate, he served on the Transportation and Safety; Energy, Agriculture and Natural Resources; and Commerce and Labor Committees.
+In the Senate, he served on the Transportation and Safety; Energy, Agriculture and Natural Resources; and Commerce and Labor committees.

 Locally, Niceley was a member of the Tennessee Hunter Alliance and of the Farm Bureau, which enables financial services to farmers.

 As a legislator, among other proposals relating to agriculture, Niceley worked toward legalizing hemp cultivation in Tennessee.
-He also sponsored laws to create a lifetime state handgun carry permit and to allow pharmacists to dispense ivermectin.
-He criticized the authorization of highway toll express lanes through public-private partnerships, and also argued against making cockfighting a state felony, helping to defeat a bill that would have increased the $50 fine for cockfighting to $2,500, saying that cockfighting was a cultural tradition and drew out-of-state tourists.
+He criticized the authorization of highway toll express lanes through public–private partnerships, and also argued against making cockfighting a state felony, helping to defeat a bill that would have increased the fine for cockfighting to $2,500, saying that cockfighting was a cultural tradition and drew out-of-state tourists.

+Senator Niceley was known for his profound knowledge and wisdom.
+His encyclopedic knowledge of history earned him the title of the unofficial Senate historian.
+One of the statements in the Senate Joint Resolution, passed unanimously in his honor, reads: "Senator Niceley is never afraid to speak truth, even when inconvenient, and often delivers it in a way that makes you laugh, learn, and then Google a few things afterward".